5hubhangi/WeatherApp/README.md

 # Weather App 🌤⛈⛅️
-This is an Weather App which tells you about the weather of any city in the World 🌏.
+A Weather App that tells you about the weather of any city in the World 🌏.
 <br>
 <br>
 <br>